Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives: Results

 We stress that the values of $H$ computed for travels performed by both genders can be greater than those computed considering travels made only by women or men.
 Such a difference is due to the fact that the distribution of the probabilities of visiting a location is more uniform for the non gendered case than the gendered one.
 However, it is worth noting that the opposite can also happen.
 This is true because when we consider only women/men travels, the probabilities may display skewed values which, instead, become more homogeneous when we consider travels made by both genders.
-Further details on the effects of sample size across groups can be found in Section~\ref{S-sec:sample_size_effect} of the Supplementary Material.
+Further details on the effects of sample size across groups can be found in S5~Section of the Supplementary Material.

-Focusing on \bgt{} and \sao{}, we observe that $H$ increases between 2012 and 2019 regardless of the travel's purpose or the traveller's gender (in Fig.~\ref{fig:genderregions}).
-The \sao{} urban area displays the same V-shaped pattern (\ie{} the value of $H$ decreases between 1997 and 2007, and increases between 2007 and 2017) observed in Fig.~\ref{fig:aggregatedpatterns}.
+Focusing on \bgt{} and \sao{}, we observe that $H$ decreases over the years regardless of the travel's purpose or the traveller's gender (in Fig~\ref{fig:genderregions}).
+The \sao{} urban area displays the same V-shaped pattern (\ie{} the value of $H$ decreases between 1997 and 2007, and increases between 2007 and 2017) observed in Fig~\ref{fig:aggregatedpatterns}.
 In particular, we do not notice any qualitative differences between the distributions of $H_{\text{\texttt{all}}}$ and $H_{\text{\texttt{work}}}$.

-It is worth mentioning that although in our dataset women are more likely to perform more short travels than men (see Fig.~\ref{S-fig:traveldistance} and Tables~\ref{S-tab:traveldistance} and \ref{S-tab:traveldistancetests} of the Supplementary Material)~\cite{macedo2020gender,gauvin2020gender}, the lower values of $H^W$ do not stem from the preference of women to remain within the same zone (see Table~\ref{S-tab:probabilitysamezones} of the Supplementary Material).
-Moreover, our sample does not show a high difference in the percentages of men and women living and working in the same zone (see Table~\ref{S-tab:probabilitysamezones} of the Supplementary Material).
-We also investigated whether the number of travel destinations chosen by men is higher than what women choose, but we have not found any statistically significant difference (see Fig.~\ref{S-fig:workmorezones} of the Supplementary Material).
+It is worth mentioning that although in our dataset women are more likely to perform more short travels than men (see \ref{S-fig:traveldistance} Fig and \ref{S-tab:traveldistance} and \ref{S-tab:traveldistancetests} Tables of the Supplementary Material)~\cite{macedo2020gender,gauvin2020gender}, the lower values of $H^W$ do not stem from the preference of women to remain within the same zone (see \ref{S-tab:probabilitysamezones}~Table of the Supplementary Material).
+Moreover, our sample does not show a high difference in the percentages of men and women living and working in the same zone (see \ref{S-tab:probabilitysamezones}~Table of the Supplementary Material).
+We also investigated whether the number of travel destinations chosen by men is higher than what women choose, but we have not found any statistically significant difference (see \ref{S-fig:workmorezones}~Fig of the Supplementary Material).
 Therefore, individually, women and men have similar likelihoods of performing travel to work in the same number of destinations (zones).